hudra0/geomate/README.md

    - Install QoSmate on your router
    - Start your game and play normally
    - In LuCI, go to QoSmate's "Connections" tab
-   - Filter by your gaming device's IP
+   - Filter the list by your gaming device's IP
    - Sort by "AVG BPS" or "AVG PPS" in descending order
    - Look for UDP connections with consistent traffic
    - Gaming traffic typically shows constant activity